Rakshak81/MakersBNB/README.md

 ````

-Instructions for 'spaces' database creation within psql.:
+Instructions for 'makersbnb_manager' database, 'users' table, and 'spaces' table creation within psql.:

 1. Connect to psql
-2. Create the database using the psql command CREATE DATABASE spaces;
+2. Create the database using the psql command CREATE DATABASE makersbnb_manager;
 3. Connect to the database using the pqsl command \c spaces;
-4. Run the query we have saved in the file 01_CREATE_USER_TABLE.SQL
+4. Run the query we have saved in the file 01_CREATE_USERS_TABLES.SQL
-5. Run the query we have saved in the file 02_add_title_to_bookmarks.sql
+5. Run the query we have saved in the file 02_CREATE_SPACES_TABLES.SQL

-Instructions for 'spaces' test database creation within psql.:
+Instructions for 'makersbnb_manager_test' database, 'users' table, and 'spaces' table creation within psql.:

 1. Connect to psql
-2. Create the database using the psql command CREATE DATABASE bookmark_manager_test;
+2. Create the database using the psql command CREATE DATABASE makersbnb_manager_test;
-3. Connect to the database using the pqsl command \c bookmark_manager_test;
+3. Connect to the database using the pqsl command \c spaces;
-4. Run the query we have saved in the file 01_create_bookmarks_table.sql
+4. Run the query we have saved in the file db/migrations/01_CREATE_USERS_TABLES.SQL
-5. Run the query we have saved in the file 02_add_title_to_bookmarks.sql
+5. Run the query we have saved in the file db/migrations/02_CREATE_SPACES_TABLES.SQL

 ````